dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-right it's like the the the the translators that people don't know our translators
+right it's like the
+translators that people don't know our translators

 **Matt:**
-yeah exactly
+yes exactly
 so can you tell